DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 The way to escape special characters depends on the shell you use.
 You also need to escape semicolons from the TestCafe argument parser with an additional backslash.

-The following examples show how to escape user agent screens in `bash`, `PowerShell` and `JavaScript API`.
+The following examples show how to escape user agent screens in `bash` and `PowerShell`.

 **bash**